SrGaabriel/clubs/README.md

 Example usage: `say "Hello, World!" embed`.

-Unfortunately, this module doesn't support specific-platform types, such as `channels`, `users` or `roles`.
-Because of the early stage of the bot API, these entities can't be parsed as arguments yet.
+Unfortunately, this module doesn't support specific-platform types, such as `channels`, `users` or `roles` due to the early stage of the bot API **(at the time I developed this project)**.

 ## Implementation

-To use clubs you just need to add the desired clubs artifact inside your dependencies scope:
+To use clubs you just need to add the desired artifact inside your dependencies scope, for example:

 ```kotlin
 dependencies {